openeuler-mirror/sds_doc/README.en.md

 |    |--- ecological-enabling/
 |--- lustre/                         -- Houses the doc and scripts of Lustre.
 |--- daos/                           -- Houses the doc and scripts of Daos.

+You are welcome to join us.
+Your contribution will be appreciated.

+You can contact us in mailinglist at sds@openeuler.org or .